knowit/react-workshop/README.md

-# React Workshow by Knowit
+# React Workshop by Knowit